This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-The train journey through the hill country of Sri Lanka which transports you from the second city of Kandy right through to Ella takes just over six hours, but can be broken up to stop along the way, Nuwara Eliya is an ideal place to stop for a few days and explore the local tea plantations.
+The train journey through the hill country of Sri Lanka, which transports you from the second city of Kandy right through to Ella, takes just over six hours.
+But, it can be broken up to stop along the way.
+Nuwara Eliya is an ideal place to stop for a few days and explore the local tea plantations.

-Often called one of, if not the most beautiful train journey in the world I was pretty damn excited to get on board.
-Trying to reserve a seat the day before It was a no go as they had already been booked so just rocking up on the day was the only option for me, but perhaps these tips will get you better prepared.
-This train journey is without a doubt one of the top things to do in Sri Lanka.
+Often called one of, if not the most beautiful train journey in the world, I was pretty damn excited to get on board.
+Trying to reserve a seat the day before was a no-go as they had already been booked, so just rocking up on the day was the only option for me, but perhaps these tips will get you better prepared.
+This train journey is one of the top things to do in Sri Lanka.

 The Kandy to Ella Train Experience

 Train travel in Sri Lanka is relatively cheap; the route is served by both slower trains as well as newer ‘blue’ trains, which are slightly faster.
 The first leg of the Kandy to Ella train journey involved a crazy scrum in getting on board with bags, babies and anything else being thrown through windows to get a coveted place to sit – you should absolutely book your train ticket for Sri Lanka before the day!